stevebarakat/Minimoog/docs/development-storage.md

 1. Position effects panels where you prefer
 2. Open/close effects panels as needed
-3. Your layout preferences are automatically saved
+3. Your layout preferences are automatically saved to localStorage
 4. Return to your custom layout in future sessions

+### **User Preferences**

+1. Toggle tooltips, magnify knobs, or onboarding visibility
+2. Settings are automatically saved to localStorage
+3. Preferences persist across all sessions
+4. No need to reconfigure UI preferences

 ## Technical Notes